-This cold soba noodle salad with spicy peanut sauce is a healthy and vegan recipe that is quick and easy to make.
-It’s loaded with ingredients like edamame, red peppers and cabbage and then topped with a creamy and spicy peanut butter sauce!
+This Soba Noodle Salad with Spicy Peanut Sauce is a healthy gluten-free and vegan recipe that is easy to make.
+It’s loaded with ingredients like cucumber, carrots and red cabbage and topped off with sliced green onions and sesame seeds!

 What are soba noodles?

 Soba noodles are made from buckwheat, which has an earthy and slightly nutty flavour.

 You might be wondering are soba noodles gluten-free?
 Contrary to having “wheat” in its name, buckwheat is actually entirely gluten-free.
 It’s in fact not even a grain.
 Buckwheat is considered a seed.
 It’s also extremely nutritious and high in vitamins and minerals like magnesium, folate and vitamin B.

 One thing to note: Many soba noodles you’ll see in stores are NOT 100% buckwheat.
 Some contain a mix of regular wheat and buckwheat, so these noodles are not gluten-free.
 Make sure to check the label if they are 100% buckwheat noodles or not.
 This brand is my favourite.